rocketeers/docs/Getting-started.md

 ### app/config/remote.php

+If you're on Laravel 4.0, you won't have this file and will need to create it.
+Here is what you need to put in it by default : https://github.com/laravel/laravel/blob/develop/app/config/remote.php

-This first one is fairly easy : there are a lot of stuff but if you're familiar with them and/or only have one server to deploy to, you can ignore most of it.
+Now this first file is fairly easy : there are a lot of stuff but if you're familiar with them and/or only have one server to deploy to, you can ignore most of it.
 What you want to edit basically is those three lines :

 ```php